core1HF/FairWISA/README.md

 # FairWISA
-the code of paper "Fair Cognitive Diagnosis Without Sensitive Attributes"(FairWISA)
+The code of paper "Fair Cognitive Diagnosis Without Sensitive Attributes"(FairWISA)

+The full version of the code is coming soon...

-PISA data is available in: https://www.oecd.org/pisa/data/
+Data: PISA data is available in: https://www.oecd.org/pisa/data/

-Requirements:
+Environment Requirements:

 EduCDM